Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 }
 ```
 ### The Constructor Function
+The constructor function can only be called once on creating the contract by the owner of the contract to initialize the storage variables of the asset to be accepted by the DAO, and set the initial state of the contract.

 This function initializes the contract by taking in an asset_id (token).
 It then checks the state variable 'State::NotInitialized' to ensure the contract wasn't previously initialised.
 If it has been initialized, it returns a `reinitialization` error from `InitializationError::CannotReinitialize`.

 If not, it sets the contract's initial State to `State::Initialized` and stores the provided `asset ID` as the governance asset; this asset will be used to interact with your smart contract.
 It then logs an `InitializeEvent` to record the contract's initialization.